COURSE ONLY DATES & FEES

 Eligibility

-• must be aged 18-24 before 1st September 2024 (if you are unsure of the age criteria entry please contact our registration team)
+• Age Requirement: Participants must be aged 18–24 as of 1st September 2025.
+If you have any questions regarding the age eligibility, please contact our registration team.

-• must be fluent or near-fluent English language speakers – if you are unsure whether your English level is suitable for this summer school programme, please contact our registration team.
+• English Proficiency: Applicants should be fluent or near-fluent in English.
+If you're unsure whether your English level meets the programme's requirements, please contact our registration team.

 What's Included